If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 3. Posture and Coloration

-The posture and coloration of bee brood that has dies from Sacbrood disease is distinct.
+The posture and coloration of the bee brood that has died from Sacbrood disease is distinct.
 A darker shade of color is found on the heads of honey bee larvae that die from Sacbrood disease.
-The rest of the body of the bee larvae has a lighter shade of color from the head.
+The rest of the body of the bee larvae has a lighter shade of color than the head.
 Additionally, the posture of the head of dead larvae is raised.
 This is different from honey bee larvae that die from American Foulbrood infections.

-Honey bee larvae infected by Sacbrood disease turns in its brood cell and dies with the head facing up.
+Honey bee larvae infected by Sacbrood disease turn in their brood cell and die with the head facing up.
 In the brood that dies from American Foul Brood disease, two-tone coloration is not observed.
-The larvae takes on one color with uniform spread over the whole body.
+The larvae take on one color with a uniform spread over the whole body.
 Additionally, the head of dead brood in American Foulbrood infections is not raised.

 4. Sacbrood Bee Brood Scale Inspection

 Sacbrood infection of honey bee larvae causes bees to remove dead larvae from brood cells.
-If the larvae is not removed, it dries down and turns into a black scale eventually.
-The scale remains in the cell and can be confused with the remnants of brood that has dies from other bee diseases.
-The scale remnant of larvae that has died from Sacbrood honey bee disease is easily removed from the cell in one piece.
+If the larvae are not removed, it dries down and turns into a black scale eventually.
+The scale remains in the cell and can be confused with the remnants of brood that have died from other bee diseases.
+The scale remnant of larvae that have died from Sacbrood honey bee disease is easily removed from the cell in one piece.

 5. Puncturing Dead Bee Brood